afpineda/NuS-NimBLE-Serial/README.md

     NuPacket.start(); // raises an exception (runtime_error)
   }
   ```

+  Most client applications expect a single Nordic UART service in your device.
+  However, at your own risk, you can start multiple objects by setting
+  the static field `NordicUARTService::allowMultipleInstances` to `true` before
+  calling `<object>.start()`.

 - The Nordic UART Service can coexist with other GATT services in your application.
   This library does not require specific code for this.